-A traditional trattoria in a traditional Roman neighbourhood, it was founded in 1936 by Felice Trivelloni, who took over the old-style osteria of his father Guido, where you would only be served to drink and the food you would bring it yourself.
+A traditional trattoria in a traditional Roman neighborhood, it was founded in 1936 by Felice Trivelloni, who took over the old-style osteria of his father Guido, where you would only be served to drink and the food you would bring it yourself.

 READ MORE: To discover traditional recipes and learn how to make them, take one of the many great food tours in Rome!